gulp-cookery/gulp-chef/README.md

     }
 });
 ```

-In this example, `scripts` and `styles` task are executed in parallel.
+In this example, `scripts` and `styles` task will be executed in parallel.

-There is a simpler way to execute child tasks in series: just put sub task configurations in an array:
+There is a simpler way to execute child tasks in series: put sub task configurations in an array:

 ``` javascript
 var meals = chef({
     src: 'src/',